FabianGosebrink/offering-solutions-html/homepage/content/blog/2017-11-21-using-the-angular-material-paginator-with-aspnetcore-angular.md

   ]
 ---

-In this blogpost I want to show you how to use Angular Material with Angular to use a table with paging which is driven by an ASP.NET Core WebAPI.
+In this blog post I want to show you how to use Angular Material with Angular to use a table with paging which is driven by an ASP.NET Core WebAPI.

 ## Code